jareddk/bench/README.md

-## What it does

-Bench is a lightweight framework for managing experiments.
+Bench is a lightweight framework for managing machine learning experiments.